PIMP: Which hip-hop artist represents your manager?

 This type of manager puts the people first, and the task that needs to be accomplished, second.
 This type of manager gets motivated by seeing to it that everyone is happy and satisfied at the workplace.

-This style works best when complimented with another leader’s management style, as it’s typically used as to balance the coercive style or authoritative style.
-It’s a great management style, however, there is a great likelihood that performance of employees would be mediocre at best.
+This style works best when complemented with another leader’s management style, as it’s typically used as to balance the coercive style or authoritative style.
+It’s a great management style, however, there is a great likelihood that the performance of employees would be mediocre at best.
 This is due to the fact that performance is not the primary focus and there is a risk that as employees get to know each other and growing closer that they may end up not accomplishing anything!

 The authoritative/visionary leader (Dr Dre)

 Rapper, producer, and entrepreneur, Dr Dre is the founder and current CEO of Aftermath Entertainment and Beats Electronics as well as one of the most recognisable names in the industry.
 Though now known for his commercial ventures, he often took a no-nonsense approach to dealing with issues and smartly moved from Ruthless Records to Death Row and then on to Aftermath and now as an entrepreneur.
 He may not list as hip-hop’s first billionaire but he is certainly one wealthy man.

 This managerial style has the primary objective of providing long-term direction and vision for employees.
 It’s looked upon as one of the more successful managerial styles where the manager sets a clear vision for what is expected from staff and the direction the company is moving towards.